Surbhdey/GitHub-Teacher-PD/README.md

 |Course 2|Collaborating with GitHub|Online Workshop: 26 August’22, 5:00 pm-6.30 pm IST|
 |Course 3|Introduction to GitHub Classroom|Online Workshop: 1 September’22, 5:00 pm-6.30 pm IST|
 |Course 4|Online IDEs and Review in GitHub Classroom|Online Workshop: 2 September’22, 5:00 pm-6.30 pm IST|

+### Session details
+**- Session 1: Intro to GitHub (for All)** Participants will experience an introduction to Git and GitHub through an interactive walkthrough.
+Participants will gain firsthand experience with creating repositories, branches and pull requests, and have time to explore GitHub with a chance to create an educator’s network.

+**- Session 2: Intro to GitHub Classroom (for Classroom Teachers)** Participants will experience an introduction to GitHub Classroom through an interactive walkthrough of the features and functions of GitHub Classroom.
+Teachers will collaborate with each other to create a Classroom rollout plan to use with their students.

+**- Session 3: Introduction to GitHub Classroom**
+This introductory training will begin with a comprehensive review of GitHub & GitHub Classroom, followed by a deep dive into IDEs and the creation of a rollout plan for how IDEs might be used with their teachers.

+**- Session 4: Coaches and Teachers GitHub Classroom Collaborative** Teachers and coaches alike will establish a mentor-mentee relationship in order to explore GitHub Classroom and specifically the use of IDEs during this session.
+Technologists who attended Session Three will implement their rollout plans with teachers during this session, and help teachers build confidence with the use of GitHub Classroom with their learners.